Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Conclusion

-Simulation results show that the proposed technique is able to accurately predict the modulation scheme and channel coding rate used in a primary link without the need to exchange information between the primary network and the secondary (e.g. access to feedback channels), resulting in the proposed technique succeeding in its main goal of determining the transmit power of the secondary users such that the interference they create remains below the maximum threshold that the primary network can sustain with minimal effect on the average throughput.
-At the same time, it was seen that our proposed algorithm is able to find transmit settings for the secondary users that will result in as large throughput in the secondary network as could be allowed by the primary network interference limit.
-Specifically, it was seen that for the proposed system with a target primary network maximum relative average throughput change of 2\%, the achieved relative change was less than 2.5\%, while at the same time achieving useful average throughput values in the secondary network between 132 and 50 kbps.
-Moreover, it was discussed how our proposed scheme based on a target primary network maximum relative average throughput change allows to manage the tradeoff between effect of the secondary network on the primary network and achievable throughput at the secondary network.
-Finally, we also discussed how the ability of our proposed technique to predict the full AMC mode (not just the modulation scheme) results in a significant increase in the transmission opportunities in the secondary network compared to schemes that only use the modulation classification information. \linespread{1.15}
+Simulation results show that the proposed technique is able to accurately predict the modulation scheme and channel coding rate used in a primary link without the need to exchange information between the PN and the SN (e.g. access to feedback channels).
+Simulation results also demonstrated that the proposed technique succeeded in its main goal of determining the transmit power of the SUs such that their created interference remains below the maximum threshold that the primary network can sustain with minimal effect on the average throughput, along with reducing the transmission overhead when sending a fraction of probe messages.
+At the same time, it was seen that our proposed algorithm is able to find transmit settings for the SUs that will result in as large throughput in the SN as could be allowed by the primary network interference limit.
+Specifically, for a target PN maximum relative average throughput change of 2\% the proposed scheme is able to maintain the PN relative throughput change less than 3\% when sending all probe messages, and also less than 3.5\% when reducing three times the number of transmitted probe messages, while at the same time achieving useful average throughput values in the secondary network between 180 and 50 kbps for a channel with 180 kHz bandwidth.
+We also discussed how the ability of our proposed technique to predict the full AMC mode (not just the modulation scheme) results in a significant increase in the transmission opportunities in the SN compared to schemes that only use the modulation classification information.